 This router is somewhat similar to the Asus RT-AX92U in hardware specs but without a full web interface and extensive network settings.
 However, it manages to have some valuable and unique features.
 And the cool design never gets old.

-The deal is if you’re looking for a dead simple-to-use and reliable router that will deliver your Gigabit-class broadband connection in full, the Alien is your friend, totally worth its current $379 price tag.
-I dare say you may even love it.
+Here’s the deal: If you’re looking for a dead simple-to-use and reliable router that will deliver any sub-Gigabit broadband connection in full, the Alien is your friend, still totally worth its current street price of around $450 today.
+And I dare say you may even love it.

-But, if you’re expecting familiar settings, the ability to customize your home network, the Alien is just a bit, well, out of this world.
+But, if you’re expecting standard settings and the ability to customize your home network to a great extent, the Alien is just a bit, well, out of this world.
 You might get mad.
-Pick the Asus GT-AX1100 or the Netgear RAX200 instead.
+And in that case, for the price, you’d get a lot more with the Asus GT-AX11000 or TP-Link GX90 instead.

 Ubiquiti AmpliFi Alien: An attention grabber

-You either love the Alien’s design or find it annoying.
-One thing is for sure, Ubiquiti has tried hard to make this router scream.
+You either love the Alien’s design or find it annoying, but one thing is for sure: you will talk about it.

 A design to impress